-Alice makes her baskets from high quality, New Hampshire black ash logs, which are supplied by her husband, a skilled professional logger.
+Alice makes her baskets from high quality, New Hampshire black ash logs.
 She strips the black ash logs of their bark, then pounds the logs to loosen the layers of wood.
 She then strips the layers, each representing one annual growth ring, off the log.
 She smooths and cuts these rough splints for use in her baskets.

 After weaving, Alice finishes her baskets with her trademark hand-carved oak handles.
 Unlike many baskets with sawn handles, Alice’s baskets have skillfully whittled handles made from the wood of white oak trees, which she has shaved along the true grain.
 She lashes the delicate but sturdy handles tightly to the basket with a length of black ash splint.
 Alice signs and dates each basket.